 Clementina M. Chery is an expert on grief, loss, and survivorship.
 She created this workbook to help her younger children cope with the loss of their brother.
 These activities can help children understand and express the many feelings and emotions, both good and bad, that come with grief.
-This book is accessible to all families who have experienced loss but is formulated with those who have experienced loss due to violence specifically.
+This book is accessible to all grieving families but is formulated specifically with those who have experienced loss due to violence.

 Recommended for ages 2 - 5